 That "teaser rate" introductory period typically lasts one, three, or five years.
 After that, the loan converts to a conventional mortgage.
-The interest rate may increase.
-The monthly payment must also cover some of the principal.
-That increases the payment a lot.
+The interest rate may increase and the monthly payment must also cover some of the principal.
+That increases the payment significantly.
 Some interest-only mortgages require the borrower to pay off the entire balance after the introductory period.

 That only works if the borrower plans to make the higher payments after the introductory period.
 For example, some increase their income before the intro period is over.
 Others plan to sell the home before the loan converts.
 The remaining borrowers refinance to a new interest-only loan, but that doesn't work if interest rates have risen.